shaycarwiz/poker-tracker/packages/api/docs/API.md

 http://localhost:3000/api/v1
 ```

+**Note**: The API runs on port 3000 by default.
+If you're running the web application, make sure to update the `NEXT_PUBLIC_API_URL` environment variable in the web package to match this port.

 ## Authentication

 The API uses JWT (JSON Web Token) authentication with Google OAuth integration.
 Most endpoints require authentication via Bearer token in the Authorization header.

 ### Getting Started

-1. **Login**: Use the `/api/auth/login` endpoint with Google OAuth credentials to obtain a JWT token
+1. **Login**: Use the `/api/v1/auth/login` endpoint with Google OAuth credentials to obtain a JWT token
 2. **Include Token**: Add the token to the Authorization header: `Authorization: Bearer <your-jwt-token>`
 3. **Access Protected Endpoints**: Use the token to access protected resources